davidMcneil/courier/README.md

 #### Ack - (POST) /api/v0/subscriptions/&lt;subscription&gt;/ack <a name="subscription_ack"></a>

 Acknowledged that messages have been processed.
 Updates the subscriptions `updated` field.
+Returns only the ids which where successfully acked.

 ```json
 {